Is the IMM5710 Form Filed Online or on Paper?

 Overstaying Previous Status: If your previous work or study permit expired and you've been working illegally, you're ineligible for status restoration without special consideration.

-How to Renew Your Work Permit as a Refugee
+How Do You Renew Your Work Permit as a Refugee?

 Refugees and protected persons have specific pathways for work permit renewal that differ from standard applicants.